Woods-Trevin/WarCardGame/README.md

 #### Express
 I chose to use a very simple implementation of Express without using express router since there was no need for multiple specific routes.
 The two specific endpoints to pay attention to are the POST '/war/start' and POST '/war/victory':

 - The former starts the game by taking the decks sent from the frontend in a fetch request and filling the respective player deck tables with cards.
-After the cards are populated in there respective tables there is a query for all elements in each table, ordered by id in ascending order, to be sent in a response to the frontend.
+After the cards are populated in their respective tables there is a query for all elements in each table, ordered by id in ascending order, to be sent in a response to the frontend.

 - The latter is only triggered when the End Phase occurs signifying the end of the game.
 The only purpose of this endpoint is to store who wins in.